rafimps18/PythonMiniApps/README.md

 # PythonMiniApps
-## Some python code that I did during our Modeling and Simulation classes.
+## Some python code that I wrote during our Modeling and Simulation classes.